sharetribe/flex-docs/src/docs/ftw-routing/how-code-splitting-works-in-ftw/index.md

 published: true
 ---

-## Background
+## Background info

+FTW-daily started using code-splitting from version _8.0.0_ and FTW-hourly from _10.0.0_.

 Previously, _sharetribe-scripts_ created one [UMD](https://dev.to/iggredible/what-the-heck-are-cjs-amd-umd-and-esm-ikm)
 build that was used on both server and frontend.
-I.e. all the code used in the app was bundled into a single main.bundle.js file and that was used in the web app and server.
+I.e. all the code used in the app was bundled into a single _main.bundle.js_ file and that was used in the web app and server.

 Unfortunately, this has meant that code-splitting was not supported: it